-Teachers often notice and refer for evaluation children with ADHD, who are forever in motion, disrupting class by their restlessness or fidgeting, jumping out of their seats, talking endlessly, seeming unable to play quietly or take turns, intruding on or interrupting others-perhaps even answering questions before they are fully asked.
-However, hyperactivity/impulsivity is only half the story.
-Such children also have difficulty paying attention when spoken to directly or maintaining focus on their work or play-the inattentive feature.
-Readily distracted (and therefore disliking and avoiding sustained mental effort such as homework), they neglect details and make careless errors.
-Their poor organization habits lead to messy work or lost assignments or other materials and an inability to follow through with chores or other responsibilities.
+Teachers often notice and refer for evaluation these children, who are forever in motion, disrupting class by their restlessness or fidgeting, jumping out of their seats, talking endlessly, interrupting others, seeming unable to take turns or to play quietly.

+In fact, hyperactivity is only half the story.
+These children also have difficulty paying attention and maintaining focus on their work or play-the inattentive part of the story.
+Readily distracted (and therefore disliking and avoiding sustained mental effort such as homework), they neglect details and therefore make careless errors.
+Their poor organization skills result in lost assignments or other materials and an inability to follow through with chores or appointments.

-These behaviors plague many aspects of their lives, including school, family relations, and social life away from home.
-Although the behaviors associated with ADHD may be somewhat attenuated with increasing age, they can affect these individuals through the teen years and beyond.
+These behaviors invade many aspects of their lives, including school, family relations, and social life away from home.
+Although the behaviors may be somewhat modified with increasing age, they may accompany these individuals through the teen years and beyond.

-Determine the D's: • Duration and demographics (6+ months; onset before age 12) • Disability (work/educational, social, or personal impairment) • Differential diagnosis (intellectual developmental disorder, anxiety and mood disorders, autism spectrum disorder, dissociative disorder, conduct disorder, substance intoxication disorders, oppositional defiant disorder, reactive attachment disorder, PTSD, intermittent explosive disorder, specific learning disorders, cognitive disorders, disruptive mood dysregulation disorder, psychotic disorders, or other mental disorders, personality disorders, substance intoxication or withdrawal)
+Determine the D's: • Duration and demographics (6+ months; onset before age 12) • Disability (work/educational, social, or personal impairment) • Differential diagnosis (intellectual disability, anxiety and mood disorders, autism spectrum disorder, conduct disorder, oppositional defiant disorder, intermittent explosive disorder, specific learning disorders, disruptive mood dysregulation disorder, psychotic disorders, or other mental or personality disorders)